stacks-network/sbtc-docs/src/sbtc-operations/bitcoin-transactions.md

 - Amount: The amount to withdraw.
 - Signature: A 65 byte recoverable ECDSA signature authenticating the request.

-The deposit transaction also has a second output which sends the requested amount to the sBTC wallet address.

-The withdrawal request is required to have two additional outputs.
-The first output is a dust amount to the recipient address.
-The second output is a fee subsidy to the sBTC wallet to fund the fulfillment of the withdrawal.
+The withdrawal request is required to have two additional outputs beyond the data output.
+The second output is a dust amount to the recipient address.
+The third output is a fee subsidy to the sBTC wallet to fund the fulfillment of the withdrawal.

 TODO: Figure